Michael Turner (illustrator)

-Michael Turner (born 1934) is a British illustrator who specialises in motoring and aviation paintings.
+Geoffrey Michael Turner (14 March 1934 – 1 December 2025) was a British illustrator who specialised in motoring and aviation paintings.
 He is regarded as one of the early examples of such type and one of the most highly regarded.
-Turner has racing drivers, teams, sponsors, pilots, motor and aircraft manufacturers, R.A.F.
+Turner had racing drivers, teams, sponsors, pilots, motor and aircraft manufacturers, R.A.F.
 (Royal Air Force) and Army messes, museums and private collections on his client lists and has hosted a number of solo shows all over the world, plus other specialist shows.